LolRiTTeR/invite-manager-bot/docs/hu/other/donating.md

 # Donating

-We currently dont accept any donations.
+We currently don't accept any donations.

 ## Crypto

-We currently dont accept any crypto donations.
+We currently don't accept any crypto donations.